Fedjmike/fcc/readme.markdown

 Features
 --------

 The compiler implements a language quite similar to C, however there are some major differences.
-The following list is not exhaustive.
+The following list is probably not exhaustive, but attempts to be.

 - Addition of:
   - Simple module system